mohamadreza99/divide_and_conquer/README.md

-# Divide and Conquer: Two-Level Problem Remodeling for Large-Scale Few-Shot Learning (Submitted to R0-FoMo Workshop - Neurips 2023)
+# Divide and Conquer: Two-Level Problem Remodeling for Large-Scale Few-Shot Learning (Accepted at R0-FoMo Workshop - Neurips 2023)

 In this repository we provide PyTorch implementations for Divide and Conquer: Two-Level Problem Remodeling for Large-Scale Few-Shot Learning.
 The directory outline is as follows: